 Dodge Dart Review

-The 2015 Dodge Dart comes with a four-cylinder engine that some test drivers say provides an acceptable amount of power.
-However, others write that the base Dart struggles if you need to pass or merge on the highway.
-A smaller, turbocharged four-cylinder engine is available, which some reviewers praise for its responsiveness and strong power from a stop.
-Still, many prefer the larger and more powerful four-cylinder engine found on higher trims, which offers plenty of passing power.
+The standard 2.0-liter four-cylinder engine in the 2015 Dodge Dart delivers a reasonable level of power, reviewers say, but they find the base Dart has difficulty passing or merging on the highway.
+Some test drivers prefer the optional turbocharged 1.4-liter four-cylinder engine for its responsiveness and punch off the line.
+Others favor the 2.4-liter four-cylinder engine found in higher trims, which produces more muscle for passing.
 A six-speed manual transmission is standard and a six-speed automatic is optional.
 The base 2015 Dart gets an EPA-estimated 25/36 mpg city/highway, which is low for a compact car.
 Models with the turbocharged engine use less fuel, delivering up to 28/41 mpg.
 Critics agree that the Dodge Dart is surprisingly nimble for the class, and while some say that it rides firmly, they agree that the ride is never harsh or uncomfortable.
 Some also like the Dart’s well-weighted steering, though others comment that it could provide more feedback.

-Reviewers agree that the 2015 Dodge Dart’s interior features premium materials, but a few write that some competitors have cabins with better build quality.
-They like the Dart’s well-placed controls and available Uconnect infotainment system, which some say is among the most intuitive systems on the market.
-While critics agree that the Dart is roomy, with ample back-seat legroom, many note that the front seats are weirdly shaped and uncomfortable.
+The 2015 Dodge Dart's cabin is made with first-rate materials, critics say, but some comment that rival cabins are better constructed.
+They note that the interior is spacious and that rear-seat passengers enjoy generous legroom, but some find the front seats strangely formed and uncomfortable.
+Reviewers appreciate how the Dodge Dart’s controls are arranged, and some feel the Uconnect infotainment system is among the more user-friendly systems on the market.
 The 2015 Dodge Dart comes with a four-speaker stereo with an auxiliary input.
 Available features include air conditioning, dual-zone automatic climate control, heated front seats, leather upholstery, power door locks, cruise control, Bluetooth, a USB port, Dodge’s Uconnect infotainment system with an 8.4-inch touch screen, navigation, an Alpine audio system, satellite radio, proximity key, push-button start, rear parking sensors, blind spot monitoring, rear cross traffic alert and a rearview camera.

 - "Dart downsides include an equipment roster that's biased heavily toward higher trim levels, as the entry-level SE ($15,995) lacks connectivity features and doesn't even come standard with air conditioning.
 But car shoppers are increasingly willing to spend $20,000 or more for a small car.
 If you're one of them, you definitely owe yourself a test drive in the Italian-American Dodge Dart." -- AutoTrader